-A free 2 hour assessment can be provided to assess your confidence and ability to qualify as a driving instructor.
+A free1 hour assessment can be provided to assess your confidence and ability to qualify as a driving instructor.

 Are you eligible to become an approved driving instructor?

-Firstly, you will need to register with the Driving Standards Agency (DSA) as a potential driving instructor (PDI) by submitting AD13 form.
+Firstly, you will need to register with the Driving Vehicle Standards Agency (DVSA) as a potential driving instructor (PDI) by submitting AD13 form.

 To be eligible for this you will need to: